skypyxis/OutlookCO2/README.md

+# OutlookCO2
 \- Do you know which is the current CO2 atmospheric concentration level?

 \- Did you know science advisers on the Intergovernmental Panel on Climate Change have estimated a CO2 concentration of no more than 450 parts per million for a 2 degrees temperature raise and 430 ppm for 1.5 degrees?

 \- Would you like to track these levels and who knows, even raise awareness about it by sharing the data on your email signature?

-If you think you'd like to give it a try this tool might help you – it updates your Outlook email signature with up to date CO2 metrics.
+If you think you'd like to give it a try this tool might help you – it updates your *Microsoft Outlook (\*)* HTML signature with up to date CO2 metrics as recorded in Mauna Loa Observatory.

-# OutlookCO2
-This tool updates your *Microsoft Outlook (\*)* HTML signature with updated CO2 atmospheric concentration levels as recorded in Mauna Loa Observatory.

 A ready to execute x64 .exe is available for **download here**: http://bit.ly/OutlookCO2